juhanikataja/container-course-material/exercises/ex0/README.md

    ![Command Line Tools](cli-tools-in-webui.png)

 3. If the `oc` tool is not already installed on your computer, you can find a link to the releases on the "Command Line Tools" page.
-Looks for 'Download oc'.
+Look for 'Download oc'.
    Install `oc` if needed.
 It should be a simple binary that you can just drop in your PATH.
 To add shell completion support, see `oc completion -h`.